valkey-io/valkey-io.github.io/content/blog/2024-06-27-using-bitnami-valkey-chart/index.md

 ## Getting and deploying the Bitnami package for Valkey Helm chart

-You can deploy the free-to-consume community version of the Bitnami-packaged Valkey Helm chart from the Bitnami Application Catalog.
+You can deploy the the [community](https://github.com/bitnami/charts/blob/main/LICENSE.md) Bitnami-packaged Valkey Helm chart from the open source Bitnami Application Catalog.
 Alternatively, if you have access to an enterprise Tanzu Application Catalog instance, it can also be deployed from there.

-### Deploying the community version of the chart through Bitnami Application Catalog
+### Deploying the open source version of the chart through Bitnami Application Catalog

 To deploy the chart in its namespace, run the following commands: